openmsi/EZOpenMSIStream/README.md

 ### 3) Use OpenMSIStream with a custom image

-This method allows you to create a custom Docker image that runs your OpenMSIStream command in a bash script.
+Inside custom_image/, this method allows you to create a custom Docker image that runs your OpenMSIStream command in a bash script.

 #### Step 1